 The science behind Skinny Coffee Club doesn’t support the dramatic weight loss results they claim.
 You might lose a little weight, but it won’t drop off as quickly as the company claims.

-Part of our research into any product is to look at what real customers have to say about using it.
+Our research into any product is to look at what real customers have to say about using it.
 Now, the company has lots of supposed reviews and testimonials on their website, but most companies only display the glowing reviews they receive, and some companies even make them up.
 We’re not saying that Skinny Coffee Club made up the reviews on their site, but we prefer to look at reviews on third-party websites.

 Skinny Coffee Club and Weight Loss